guildxyz/guild-network/scripts/stress-testing/methodology.md

 greater than 5%, we will utilize the following approach:

 - Testing will begin by both parameters set to 256.
-- One iteration will consist of the test repeated 20 times with the same parameters.
+- One test cycle will consist of 20 iterations of the same test repeated with the same parameters.
-- After an iteration both parameters will be increased by 256 until a significant failure is detected.
+- After a test cycle, both parameters will be increased by 256 until a significant failure is detected.

-A significant failure includes:
+A significant failure is defined as:
- - an crashed node runtime (manifesting as a 6 second blocktime) in 2 or more tests per iteration
+ - a crashed node runtime (manifesting as a 6 second blocktime) in more than 20% of the iterations
- - TODO
+ - less extrinsics being overall executed than sent initially in a test
+ - a statistically significant (3 sigma) amount of anomalies manifesting in more than 20% of the iterations, consisting of minor block time anomalies, minor deviations in expected block size, and minor deviations in both mean and dispersion

 ## Phase 2